Merkoba/Hue/README.md

 "max_verification_time"
 >How much time a verification link will be active after registration.
 If it's not used before this it won't work.

+"delivery_email"
+>Email address from where system emails are sent.

+"delivery_email_name"
+>Name used on system emails.

 ## The following reside in config.secret.json

 "youtube_api_key"